State of CT EV Purchase Incentives

 • An important change is that now applicants can get a pre-qualification voucher.
 In other words, an application is filled out before the purchase is made and if the applicant qualifies, they get a voucher.
 The voucher can be given to the seller so that it is no longer necessary to pay the money and wait for reimbursement.
 The voucher is good for 1 year.

-The CHEAPR website can be used to verify currently available incentives and restrictions.
+The CHEAPR website can be used to verify vehicle eligibility.
 They publish a list of eligible vehicles.
 If you are purchasing in the latter half of a calendar year, we recommend that you verify with the dealer that the CHEAPR database has been updated to include vehicles from the next model year.

 E-Bike Incentives

 CT now has an E-bike incentive.
 It is $500 for the base incentive with another $1000 available for income-limited individuals (same criteria as the automobile incentives).
 The voucher is only good at participating brick and mortar retailers at this time.
 It will be extended to online retailers in the future.
 This is the page on the CHEAPR website that describes the program and has a link to the voucher application.
 There is a minimum age of 18 to be eligible.
-(It is our understanding that the e-bike incentive is fully subscribed.)
+There is way more demand than there is available funds.
+The awarding of incentives is prioritized for lower-income individuals with remaining applicants placed in a lottery.

 Norwich Public Utilities Incentives for Purchases of EVs